 COM 111 - Public Speaking

 or COM 112 - Contest Public Speaking

 or COM 115 - Scientific and Technical Speaking

 COM 254 - Interpersonal Communication

 COM 280 - Introduction to Communication Studies

 COM 120 - Mass Media and Popular Culture

-or COM 243 - Studio Production

 or POL 342 - Mass Communication in Society

 COM 351 - Argumentation

 or COM 352 - Persuasion

 COM 355 - Small Group Communication

 or COM 345 - Organizational Communication

 Film Major

 The Augsburg Film major reflects our belief that students are transformed through a well-rounded curriculum that encourages creativity, critical analysis and inquiry, ethical considerations, and an understanding of the synergy between theory and practice.
-The major explores the tension between art and commerce through dialogues with film industry members, internship and mentorship opportunities, film symposia, and our Film Artist series.
+The major explores the tension between art and commerce through dialogues with film industry members, internship and mentorship opportunities, film symposia, and Study Abroad.
 Students will gain experience in scripting, directing, editing, and acting for both 16mm film and digital.
 Students will be introduced to the study of film theory, criticism, and culture.
-Students are encouraged to double major or to seek minors in related fields such as Art, English, Theater, Philosophy, Communication Studies, Women's Studies, and American Indian Studies, to name a few.
+Students are encouraged to double major or to seek minors in related fields such as Art, English, Theater, Communication Studies, Women's Studies, and American Indian Studies, to name a few.

 Required of all Film Majors: